 Once the software is installed on the computer, the user can activate it.
 The screen reader then provides a text-to-speech (TTS) experience that translates the on-screen information into speech, which can be heard through speakers, headphones, or braille.

 Users of screen readers typically rely on a combination of screen reader and operating system commands to accomplish tasks they need to do.
-For example, when a visually impaired learner lands on a new screen, they might quickly tab through an entire page first for an overview of the content.
-Then, they go back and access the specific content they want.
+For example, when a visually impaired learner lands on a new screen, they might quickly tab through an entire page first for an overview of the content, then go back and access the specific content they want.

 Here are a few short video examples of screen readers in action:

-Why do you need to use a screen reader?
+Why do you need to test your course with a screen reader?

 If you’re creating an accessible course, testing your content with the screen reader is a must.
 It will ensure your learning experience works well for those who might not be able to take part visually.